Medically reviewed by Drugs.com. Last updated on Nov 3, 2020.

 When to see a doctor

-See a doctor immediately if you suspect you have typhoid fever.
-If you are from the United States and become ill while traveling in a foreign country, call the U.S. Consulate for a list of doctors.
-Better yet, find out in advance about medical care in the areas you'll visit, and carry a list of the names, addresses and phone numbers of recommended doctors.
+See a doctor immediately if you think you might have typhoid fever.
+If you live in the United States and become sick while traveling in a foreign country, call the U.S. Consulate for a list of doctors.

 If you have signs and symptoms after you return home, consider seeing a doctor who focuses on international travel medicine or infectious diseases.
 A doctor who is familiar with these areas may be able to recognize and treat your illness more quickly.

-Typhoid fever is caused by virulent bacteria called Salmonella typhi.
-Although they're related, Salmonella typhi and the bacteria responsible for salmonellosis, another serious intestinal infection, aren't the same.
+Typhoid fever is caused by dangerous bacteria called Salmonella typhi.
+Salmonella typhi is related to the bacteria that cause salmonellosis, another serious intestinal infection, but they aren't the same.

 Fecal-oral transmission route

 This means that Salmonella typhi is passed in the feces and sometimes in the urine of infected people.
-You can contract the infection if you eat food handled by someone with typhoid fever who hasn't washed carefully after using the toilet.
-You can also become infected by drinking water contaminated with the bacteria.
+If you eat food that has been handled by someone who has typhoid fever and who hasn't washed carefully after using the toilet, you can become infected.

-Even after treatment with antibiotics, a small number of people who recover from typhoid fever continue to harbor the bacteria in their intestinal tracts or gallbladders, often for years.
-These people, called chronic carriers, shed the bacteria in their feces and are capable of infecting others, although they no longer have signs or symptoms of the disease themselves.
+Even after antibiotic treatment, a small number of people who recover from typhoid fever continue to harbor the bacteria.
+These people, known as chronic carriers, no longer have signs or symptoms of the disease themselves.
+However, they still shed the bacteria in their feces and are capable of infecting others.

-Typhoid fever remains a serious worldwide threat — especially in the developing world — affecting an estimated 26 million or more people each year.
-The disease is established (endemic) in India, Southeast Asia, Africa, South America and many other areas.
+Typhoid fever is a serious worldwide threat and affects about 27 million or more people each year.
+The disease is established in India, Southeast Asia, Africa, South America and many other areas.

 Worldwide, children are at greatest risk of getting the disease, although they generally have milder symptoms than adults do.